Skin care in the winter

 Treatment for dermatitis in the Ballantyne area of Charlotte

 If you are finding it difficult to live with dermatitis, Dermatology Specialists of Charlotte can provide the most effective treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.